Updated on December 13th, 2022 at 02:23 pm

 Why are Administrative Hearings Important?

 Hearing examiners need only apply the standard of proof based on reasonable certainty, which is an even lower burden than that used in judicial proceedings (“beyond a reasonable doubt”).
-Consequently, this is a very low burden for the Arresting Agency to prove so it is absolutely critical to hire a skilled DUI Defense Attorney.
+Consequently, this is a very low burden for the Arresting Agency to prove so it is absolutely critical to hire the best DUI lawyer in Appleton.

 What Issues are Addressed at Review Hearings?